SirRicSteel/TheosResearch.org/governance/THEOS_Functional_Time.md

 - **Auditable** — All wisdom updates are logged

 **Functional Time is NOT:**
-- ❌ Consciousness or self-awareness
+- ❌ recursive refinement or self-consequence tracking
 - ❌ Memory of specific interactions
 - ❌ Subjective experience of time
 - ❌ Preference learning or value alignment